rijff24/receiptAI/CONTRIBUTING.md

 Do **not** open a public issue for security vulnerabilities.
 Instead, email `rijff@swan-computing.com` with as much detail as possible.
 See `SECURITY.md` for the full policy.

-## Contributors App

-We maintain a simple Contributors dashboard inside the hosted app.
-After your pull request is merged:

-1. Visit [receiptai.streamlit.app](https://receiptai.streamlit.app/) and open **Contributors** in the sidebar.
-2. Add your GitHub handle, the feature/category you worked on, and a short blurb.
-3. Submit—your details will appear in the community list and help new collaborators find active areas.

-Prefer the manual route?
-Add yourself to the **Credits** section of `README.md` in the same pull request.

 ## Documentation Expectations